CustomTypeOne/LoopPatches/README.md

 ### Download LoopPatches

-Then follow these directions carefully.
+Follow these directions carefully to remove any old copies of LoopPatches and then download a fresh copy.

 1. Open Finder on your computer and examine the Downloads folder
     * If a folder called `LoopPatches-main` exists, delete it